Why Are So Many Teens Depressed?

 - Approximately 20% of adolescents and teenagers will struggle with depression before they reach adulthood

-- Depression increases a teens risk of attempting suicide by 12 times
+- Depression increases a teen’s suicide risk by 12 times

 - Suicide is the third leading cause of death for young people (ages 15 to 24).